e-johnstonn/BriefGPT/README.md

 # How it works
 ## Chat
 1. Creating and saving embeddings - once you load a file, it is broken into chunks and stored as a FAISS index in the 'embeddings' folder.
 These embeddings will be used if you load the document into the chat again.
 2. Retrieving, ranking, and processing results - a similarity search is performed on the index to get the top n results.
-These results are then re-ranked by a function that filters the original query and uses fuzzy matching to find the similarity in exact words between the query and the retrieved results.
+These results are then re-ranked by a function that strips the original query of stopwords and uses fuzzy matching to find the similarity in exact words between the query and the retrieved results.
+This gets better results than solely doing a similarity search.
 3. Output - the re-ranked results and the user query are passed to the llm, and the response is displayed.